ErikPohl-Lot49-Projects/Erik-Pohl-Repo/python/readme.md

 - [ ] Requirements documents, user-facing documents and presentations, and other documents consistent with Agile User Stories to add value.
 - [ ] Commit statements which facilitate an understanding of code history.
 - [ ] Readme.md pages with more interesting usage of markdown which tell a code narrative.
+- [ ] For custom classes, create dunders as appropriate
 - [ ] Make good decisions relating to
   - [ ] Exceptions versus return values
   - [ ] Using idiomatic Python versus clarity of code